vishalnirmal/Daily-Coding/Data Structures/Stack using LinkedList/README.md

 # IMPLEMENTING STACK USING LINKED LIST

 The class Stack implements all the basic operations of Stack ADT.
 A stack is a data structure where you add or remove an element only from the top.
+This particular manner of addition and deletion is known as First in Last Out (FILO) or Last in First Out (LIFO).

 Functions of DLL:
 * ### printStack():